hyperskill-content/serializer-library-kotlin/README.md

 ## 🚀 Extra Challenge (Optional)

 - Support **default values** for missing fields
-- Add type inference and advanced error reporting during deserialization
+- Advanced error reporting during deserialization
 - Support **custom types** (e.g., `LocalDate`, `UUID` and to use String for this types)
 - Support **enums** and **sealed classes**
 - XML support